-Here’s our previous coverage (which frankly, we kept shorter than we would have liked for such a wonderful film but mega-coverage online everywhere meant we didn’t want to go overboard here):
+Here’s our previous coverage (which frankly, we kept shorter than we would have liked for such a wonderful film but mega-coverage online everywhere meant we didn’t feel we needed to go overboard here):

 ‘Act like you own the place’